Stefka92/Hang_man/README.md

 ### Existing Features

-**allowing user to pick username, showing attempts remaining in blue, previous guesses in red and providing an output to the user in yellow font**
+**Allowing user to pick a username, showing attempts remaining in blue, previous guesses in red and providing an output to the user in yellow font**

 ![](assets/images/pic2.png)